milhamhidayat/docker-and-kubernetes-course/section-5-docker-compose/info.md

 Docker compose : automatically create containers on same network, and have free access to communicate each other.

 Don't need to setup port

+## 57. Automatic Container Restarts

+1. "no" : never attempt to restart this. container if it stops or crashes
+2. always : if this container stops for any reason, always attempt to restart it
+3. on-failure : only restart if the container stops with an error code (exit code other than 0)
+3. unless-stopped : always restart unless the developers forcibly stop it